 - Partial Data

 Transaction data represents every individual financial record in an agency’s accounting system that has been processed in the given time period for program work with implementing partners and other administrative expenses.
 The data shown in the planned, obligated, and spent tabs represents the same financial data at a higher level of aggregation (by country and sector only), thus this data is called Aggregated data.

-DoS will continue to update this data set in accordance with Office of Management and Budget (OMB) Bulletin 12-01.
+This data set will continue to be updated in accordance with Office of Management and Budget (OMB) Bulletin 12-01.

 0 Data Results